 Def.
 An augmenting path (different w.r.t. the previous one!) is any alternating path such that the weight of the edges out of the matching is greater than the weight of the edges in the matching.
 Weight of the augmenting path= weight of the edges out of M - weight of the edges in M

 Note.
-In this case, aug. paths do not need to end at a free node.
+In this case, augmenting paths do not need not need